-"A move like a traditional mountain climber can be tricky for some people, especially on toe impact when switching legs," says Karim Baylor, a National Council on Strength and Fitness-certified personal trainer based in New York City.
+"A move like a traditional mountain climber can be tricky for some people, especially on toe impact when switching legs," Karim Baylor, CPT, a National Council on Strength and Fitness-certified personal trainer in Miami and New York City, tells LIVESTRONG.com.
 "The sliders take the bounce out of the equation and provide a transitional time under tension aspect to the whole move."

 Because of that additional time under tension, you need to move more slowly and with control to keep your muscles engaged.

-"They allow for gradual movement through the eccentric and concentric muscle contractions, which is when you lengthen or shorten your muscle during an exercise, as well as isometric work, which is the static contraction or amount of time you hold an exercise without moving," says Kenny Santucci, a National Academy of Sports Medicine (NASM)-certified personal trainer and creator of STRONG New York in New York City.
+"They allow for gradual movement through the eccentric and concentric muscle contractions, which is when you lengthen or shorten your muscle during an exercise, as well as isometric work, which is the static contraction or amount of time you hold an exercise without moving," says Kenny Santucci, CPT, creator of STRONG New York.

 Exercise sliders are also versatile enough that beginners and more seasoned athletes can benefit.
 "You can use them for low-impact movements and full-body work, which typically engages the legs and arms, and targets the core muscles heavily in an unconventional way," Baylor says.

 Plus, because they're small and lightweight, sliders are a perfect on-the-go workout tool.
-"Sliders are a great option when you're looking for something you can pack for travel or just heading to the gym or park," says Curtis Williams, a NASM-certified personal trainer and owner of Training C.A.M.P. based in New York City.
+"Sliders are a great option when you're looking for something you can pack for travel or just heading to the gym or park," says Curtis Williams, NASM-PES, owner of Training C.A.M.P. based in New York City.
 "They enable you to get a lot of movements with a simple piece of equipment."

 Thinking about trying a pair?
 Here are five exercise slider options to help you take your workout to the next level.